ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 ![Authentication Method](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab01-New-User-Onboarding/screenshots/4_Authentication_Method.png)

 ![TAP](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab01-New-User-Onboarding/screenshots/4_TAP.png)

+### Step 5: Verify Access Readiness (from admin side)
+- Review the new user account in the Microsoft 365 Admin Center
+- Confirm that the account was created successfully
+- Confirm that the Microsoft 365 license was assigned
+- Confirmethat the user was added to the appropriate group
+- Confirm that Temporary Access Pass (TAP) was configured as part of the onboarding process

 ### Step 5: Verify Access Readiness (from the new user side)
 - Open **office.com** and test the first sign-in flow using the new user account